This is the multi-page printable view of this section. Click here to print.

 Teams alerts come in two forms:

 • Customizable formatting using a template concept.
 A standard template that will fit most use cases is included with Butler.
-With this option the last part of the script log can be included in the message, allowing you to tell from the Teams message what caused the reload to fail.
+With this option the first and last parts of the script log can be included in the message, allowing you to tell from the Teams message what caused the reload to fail.

 • A fixed, more basic format that is built into Butler.
 No template file needed.